Unincorporated-Area Address Changes

 Q: Has my ZIP Code changed?

-A: No, this change does not impact your ZIP code.
+A: No, this change does not impact ZIP Codes.

-Q: Which addresses were impacted by these changes?
+Q: Which addresses were impacted by the Place Name updates?

-A: This change impacts approximately 29,000 addresses in the unincorporated communities of Ashland, Cherryland, Hayward Acres, Fairview, San Lorenzo, and Castro Valley with ZIP Codes of 94578, 94580, 94541, 94542, 94552, and 94546.
-Because Castro Valley and San Lorenzo have their own Post Office branches, many addresses in Castro Valley and San Lorenzo already had correct Place Names and were not included in this change.
+A: This project updated approximately 29,000 addresses in the unincorporated communities of Ashland, Cherryland, Hayward Acres, Fairview, San Lorenzo, and Castro Valley with ZIP Codes of 94578, 94580, 94541, 94542, 94552, and 94546.
+Because Castro Valley and San Lorenzo have their own Post Office branches, many addresses in Castro Valley and San Lorenzo already had current Place Names and were not affected.

-Q: How will this impact mail delivery to my house?
+Q: How does this impact mail delivery to my house?

 Q: Will my postal delivery person remain the same?

-A: Yes, this change does not impact mail routes and will not impact USPS staffing assignments.
+A: This change does not impact mail routes and will not impact USPS staffing assignments.

-Q: If I need to pick up a package at the Post Office, which one do I go to?
+Q: If I need to pick up a package at the Post Office, which one do I go to now?

-A: Your mail will continue to be delivered by the USPS Branch associated with your ZIP Code.
+A: Your mail will continue to be delivered by the USPS Branch associated with your ZIP Code, which has not changed.
 If you need to pick up a package from the post office, you will continue to go to the USPS Branch associated with your ZIP Code.

 Q: Do I need to inform anyone about my address change?

 A: This is optional for you.
-While your unincorporated Community Name is now the default Place Name in your area, USPS will continue to accept and deliver mail with your old Place Name as long as you include the correct street address and ZIP Code.
+While unincorporated Community Names are now the default USPS Place Names , USPS will continue to accept and deliver mail with an old Place Name as long as you include the correct street address and ZIP Code.

 Q: Can I continue to use address labels with my old Place Name?

 A: Yes.
-While your unincorporated Community Name is now the default Place Name in your area, USPS will continue to accept and deliver mail with your old Place Name as long as you include the correct street address and ZIP Code.
+While unincorporated Community Names are now the default Place Names with USPS, USPS will continue to accept and deliver mail with your old Place Name as long as you include the correct street address and ZIP Code.

 Q: Does this impact my tax rate?